GuillermoAstorgaCalvo/screaming-architecture-starter/.github/CONTRIBUTING.md

 - ✅ Build verification

 CI runs automatically on PR creation and updates.
 Ensure all checks pass before requesting review.

+For detailed information on how the CI pipeline works, setting it up, and customizing it, see the [CI/CD Setup Guide](../docs/ci-cd-setup.md).

 ## 📞 Getting Help